Cornish holiday Cottages – our favourites

 Old Barn Tregonetha, Saint Columb (sleeps 5)

-Day out: Lost gardens of Heligan – https://www.heligan.com – are a fascinating glimpse into the past, with a contemporary belief in conservation and awareness of the natural world.
+Day out: Lost gardens of Heligan – https://www.heligan.com – offer a fascinating glimpse into the past, with a contemporary belief in conservation and awareness of the natural world.

 Old Pear Tree Barn, Newquay (sleeps 4)